-The shareholders' general meeting is convened by the board of directors.
+The shareholder meeting is convened by the board of directors.
 The notice must include the agenda items, and the boards' and, if any, shareholders' motions.
-Resolutions can only be made on motions relating to agenda items that were duly notified (for further information, see 5.3 Shareholder Meetings).
+Resolutions can only be made on motions relating to agenda items that were duly notified (see 5.3 Shareholder Meetings).
 In general, the absolute majority of the votes represented is necessary to pass a resolution and conduct elections.